electricjones/electricjones.github.io/_posts/2024-01-03-learning-out-loud.md

 ### The Components for Learning Out Loud
 - <b>Resource Library</b>: Learning on your own means collecting lots of articles, videos, books, etc. The resource library is where you share what you have found.
 But not as a page of ugly links.
 Share your notes, reviews, and summaries.
 Draw connections between the resources.
 Present them with excellence.
 - <b>Lessons / Tutorials</b>: Once you have a good understanding of a concept, solidify it into some teaching material.
 Maybe a video or blog series, or tutorial.
-- <b>Journal<b>: This is the less formal component where you more casually share your feelings and revelations in the learning process.
+- <b>Journal</b>: This is the less formal component where you more casually share your feelings and revelations in the learning process.
 - <b>Live Streams / Chats</b>: An opportunity to engage with other learners.

 ### Setting Expectations